When You Lose Interest In People Quickly

 You have a pattern of using and discarding people

 You're interested in them at first, when they have a resource you can drain from them.
-That resource may something less-tangible like attention, emotional support, or a fresh source of potential gossip and drama.
+It may something less-tangible like attention, emotional support, or a fresh source of potential gossip and drama.
 It could also be more practical, like social contacts or a couch to crash on.
-Either way, once you know you've extracted what you needed from that person, or you sense they're wising up and about to cut you off, you grow wary of them.
+Either way, once you know you've extracted what you needed from someone, or you sense they're wising up and about to cut you off, you grow wary of them.

 It's just your personality and social preference at the moment